How to Clean a Bedroom: Quick and Easy Guide

 Start high and work your way down so falling dust doesn’t get onto objects you’ve already cleaned.

 Use the right cleaning or disinfectant spray, a clean cloth, or antibacterial wipes.
+When wiping mirrors, use a circular motion to avoid streaks.
 Remember to wipe down light switches and light fixtures, ceiling fans, window treatments and window sills, and door handles.
+Clean electronic devices such as chargers and lamps with appropriate cleaners.

 3. Cleaning the Closet